Norwood Scale

 Norwood Scale Stage 7: Complete Baldness

-Stage 7 on the Norwood Scale represents the most advanced stage of male pattern baldness, characterized by complete or near-complete loss of hair on the scalp.
-At this stage, individuals typically experience extensive and irreversible hair loss across the entire top of the scalp, with only a narrow band of hair remaining along the sides and back, if any.
-The temporal recession and frontal balding areas merge with the crown baldness, resulting in a nearly or completely bald scalp.
-While the progression to Stage 7 can be distressing for some individuals, others may find a sense of acceptance and embrace their baldness as part of their identity.
+Stage 7 on the Norwood Scale is the most advanced stage of male pattern baldness and is the complete loss of hair on the scalp.
+At this stage there is extensive and irreversible hair loss across the entire top of the scalp.
+The only remaining hair is a narrow band along the sides and back.
+The temple recession has merged with the crown bald baldness, resulting in a completely bald scalp.
+While the progression to stage 7 can be distressful, others may find a sense of acceptance and embrace their new look.

 Conclusion